modehnal/GNOMETerminalAutomation/article/presentation_article.md

     pressKey("Enter") # Confirm command.
 ```

-I will give more thorough example within the `'gnome-terminal'` project.
+I will give more thorough example within the `gnome-terminal` project.

 ## How are we dealing with automation on Wayland?
 The gnome-ponytail-daemon